 Motives and Ideals

 We trust you will consider these statements in the same spirit of honesty and friendship in which they have been presented.
-It is of the utmost importance to you as well as to Freemasonry that the motives and ideals governing your daily life be in substantial accord therewith.
+It is of the utmost importance to you as well as to the Fraternity that the motives and ideals governing your daily life be well in accord.